olavloite/smartcommit/README.md

 When should I use it: If your application uses the Open-Session-In-View (anti-)pattern and you want to reduce the number of read locks required by your application.
 Especially applications that do a significant large amount of read-only transactions compared to read/write transaction can benefit from this.

+See [the samples project](https://github.com/olavloite/smartcommit-samples) for samples on how to use this driver with the database of your choice.

 ## What is Smart Commit?

 The JDBC standard requires all drivers to implement autocommit and transactional behavior for a connection: